-The maximum period AEMO will be allowed to enter a multi-year reserve contract for the interim reliability reserve is three years, and this will only be permitted when there is forecast interim reliability exceedance in at least two of the three years including in the first year.
+The maximum period AEMO will be allowed to enter a multi-year reserve contract for the interim reliability reserve is three years, and this will only be permitted when there is forecast breach of the interim reliability measure, in at least two of the three years, including in the first year.

 In addition, where AEMO is considering entering into a multi-year reserve contract, AEMO must have regard to whether it is a more cost-effective option, compared to procuring single year contracts over the same period.
+It should be noted that there are circumstances when entering into a single-year contract, even if it is entered into several years in a row, is more efficient and/or lower cost than entering into a multi-year contract.

-For multi-year contracts, the maximum volume that can be procured by AEMO in any financial year in any region to meet the interim reliability measure shall be:
+For multi-year contracts, the maximum volume that can be procured by AEMO in any financial year in any region to meet the interim reliability measure are: